Click on the Indicators below for More Information

 Heatwave metrics are calculated using OISST, a product that uses some forms of interpolation to fill data gaps.
 Heatwaves are defined by Hobday et al., 2016 as distinct events where SST anomaly reaches the 90th percentile in a pixel for at least 5 days, separated out by 3 or more days.

-Heatwave Area
+Lake Erie Heatwave Area

-During the last five years there has been no trend and the five-year average is within the 10th and 90th percentiles of all observed data in the time series.
+During the last five years there has been no trend and the five-year average is between the 10th and 90th percentiles of all observed data in the time series.

 Values indicate monthly percent of an LME area affected by heatwave